IMC-andresg/pcat_snake/README.md

 pip install -r requirements.txt
 ```

-# Usage
+# Setup

 1. Initialize configuration: Copy the `config_template.json` to a new file `config.json` and add your `CONNECT_TOKEN` and any other environment specific changes.

-2. Create / point to files directory: The tool expects a folder in the root directory "files" with the monthly offer matrices and previous output files of the tool.
-The folder should have at least two previous months of data to compare states.
-The paths of the files and names can be configured using the `config.json` file.
+2. Create / point to files directory: The tool reads the price list and offer matrix files from the files directory.
+Three folders for the running month and previous two months should be created before running the tool.
+For example, if running for the May 2021, the following folders should be there: 202105, 202104 and 202103.
+Each folder should have the following files with date format YYYYMM (example files below for 202105):

+* files\202105\202105-Cloud-Reseller-Pricelist.xlsx
+* files\202105\202106-Cloud-Reseller-Pricelist.xlsx (this is preview price list for next month)
+* files\202105\All_202105_legacy_license_offermatrix_sheets.xlsx
+* files\202105\Software-Subscriptions-CSP-Commercial-Price-List-202105.xlsx

 3. Run the tool:
 ```